Metacor/Minecraft-Speedrun-Guide/readme.md

 	* *instead of visually finding the Chunk in-game, you use the angle of an Eye of Ender to locate the Chunk*
 		* *doing so requires the use of an external spreadsheet - so if you're against that, just use 8,8*
 	* *this method isn't necessarily more accurate than 8,8 but it does generally work from farther away*
-		* *because of this, on average you will be able to use fewer Eye of Enders compared to 8,8*
+		* *because of this, on average you will need to use fewer Eyes of Ender compared to 8,8*
 * Dig into the Starter Staircase, and begin your Stronghold Navigation

 ### **Stronghold Navigation**